 Josef Groll was sent packing back to Bavaria just three years after he was hired.
 Apparently, he was much less amiable, but decidedly more creative, than his 21st century pseudo-namesake, Foo Fighter’s frontman Dave Grohl.

-Despite boasting a café/beer hall that is one of the largest in the Czech Republic, Pilsner Urquell only serves two beers there—unfiltered (but pasteurized) Pilsner Urquell and unpasteurized (but filtered) Pilsner Urquell.
+Despite boasting a café/beer hall that is one of the largest in the Czech Republic, when I visited Pilsner Urquell was only serving two beers there—unfiltered Pilsner Urquell and unpasteurized (but filtered) Pilsner Urquell.
 Say what you want about them, but lack of focus is not a valid critique.

 It’s rare to come across a sentence in the Czech language devoid of letters with accent symbols.
 This makes me wonder if Mötley Crüe sold a lot of albums here after the fall of the Berlin Wall.